curvegrid/go-ethereum-wiki/Mining.md

 `geth --mine --minerthreads=4`

-You can also start and stop mining at runtime using the [console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerstart).
+You can also start and stop CPU mining at runtime using the [console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerstart). `admin.miner.start` takes an optional parameter for the number of miner threads.

 ```
 > admin.miner.start()